 How to start

 Most disabled people are not as active as they’d like to be.
-According to Sport England’s most recent survey, four out of five disabled people take little or no exercise.
-But that’s not because they don't want to.
+According to Sport England’s most recent survey, two out of five disabled people are inactive.
+But that’s not because disabled people or those with long-term health conditions don't want to be active.
 The English Federation of Disability Sport (EFDS) research found that seven in ten disabled people want to increase how active they are.

 Even if you’re not sure being more active is beneficial or even possible for you, read our Being Active Guide to see how you can get started.
 It is for everyone with lived experience of disability or health conditions.